finbourne/luminesce-sdk-csharp/sdk/docs/SqlDesignApi.md

 # **PutInlinedPropertiesDesignSqlToDesign**
 > InlinedPropertyDesign PutInlinedPropertiesDesignSqlToDesign (string? body = null)

-[EXPERIMENTAL] PutInlinedPropertiesDesignSqlToDesign: Make an inlined properties design from SQL
+PutInlinedPropertiesDesignSqlToDesign: Make an inlined properties design from SQL

 Generates a SQL-inlined-properties-design object from SQL string, if possible.  > This method is generally only intended for IDE generation purposes.  > It is largely internal to the Finbourne web user interfaces and subject to change without notice.